 A learning outcome is a clear and specific statement that identifies what students must demonstrate at the level and standard required to successfully pass their study at program and course levels.
-Read more here.
+For more information, see the Learning Outcomes page.

-Learning outcomes are the outcomes you plan for your students to achieve by the end of your course.
-When you write learning outcomes, keep their focus on the actions of the students.
-Include content-based, cognitive (understanding and attitudinal) and application (skills-based) outcomes.
+Keep the learning outcomes you write focused on the actions of the students.
+Include content-based, cognitive (based on understanding and attitudes) and application (skills-based) outcomes.

-The outcomes will be articulated in the Course Outline (see Course Outline Template) but should be reviewed before each course offering.
+The outcomes will be articulated in the Course Outline (see the Course Outline Template), but should be reviewed before each course offering.

 Align learning activities to the outcomes